mgifos/quick-plan/README.md

 ## Installation

+- Java 8 is a prerequisite, make sure you have it installed
 - Go to the [releases page](https://github.com/mgifos/quick-plan/releases) of this project
 - Download latest release zip file and unzip it somewhere on your computer
 - Enter bin folder and run `quick-plan` command (use `quick-plan.bat` if you are a Windows user)